 The Mediterranean island is in the Bay of Naples, south of the city and near the tip of the Amalfi Peninsula, in southern Italy

-The island can be reached by frequent ferries and hydrofoils from the city of Naples and from Sorrento on the Amalfi Coast (see Amalfi Coast Day Trip to Capri).
+Frequent ferries and hydrofoils can reach the island from the city of Naples and Sorrento on the Amalfi Coast.
 There are also less frequent ferries from Positano on the Amalfi Coast and the island of Ischia.

-If you're staying in Positano or Sorrento, you can book one of these small group tours with boat transportation through Select Italy:
+If you're staying in Positano or Sorrento, you can book a small group tour with boat transportation through some regions of Italy.